Unbabel/applied-ai-backend-coding-challenge/README.md

 ### Notes

 * Page load time shouldnt exceed 1 second
-* You should not have to touch Marian code (the documentation for developers is almost non existing) but information on how to use Marian-decoder are available here (Link to Marian GitHub) and you should be able to understand the minimum on how to use marian-decoder
+* You should not have to touch Marian code (the documentation for developers is almost non existing) but information on how to use Marian-decoder are available [here](https://github.com/marian-nmt/marian) and you should be able to understand the minimum on how to use marian-decoder

 ### Resources